jdittrich/userNeedResearchBook/text/allURBook.md

 However, each research session needs time do and adds to the amount of data to be analyzed – so plan accordingly.

 You may think that more is better and that you just could shorten each session, ask fewer questions and skip observing the participants.
-However, if we want to find out about the »how« and »why« of the participants’ work we need time, and several sessions in hurry will lead to less useful results than research with one participant done right.
+However, if you want to find out about the »how« and »why« of the participants’ work we need time, and several sessions in hurry will lead to less useful results than research with one participant done right.
 Nevertheless, only doing research on very few users will restrict the variance of data – like noticing that there may be several ways to do the same thing.
 As well you might not see which patterns are consistent among several people and which vary – which would certainly be impossible if you only had one participant.

-There are no clear cut rules of how many participants are enough.
+There, are no clear cut rules of how many participants are enough.
 However, most of my projects have between 3 and 8 participants.
 If I really need to be sure that what I notice is consistent I'd do research with 10, but that is about the limit I can manage on my own.